History of Bulgaria

-In the 11th century, the First Bulgarian Empire collapsed under Rus' and Byzantine attacks, and became part of the Byzantine Empire until 1185.
+In the 11th century, the First Bulgarian Empire collapsed under multiple Rus' and Byzantine attacks and wars, and was conquered and became part of the Byzantine Empire until 1185.
 Then, a major uprising led by two brothers, Asen and Peter of the Asen dynasty, restored the Bulgarian state to form the Second Bulgarian Empire.
 After reaching its apogee in the 1230s, Bulgaria started to decline due to a number of factors, most notably its geographic position which rendered it vulnerable to simultaneous attacks and invasions from many sides.
 A peasant rebellion, one of the few successful such in history, established the swineherd Ivaylo as a Tsar.
 His short reign was essential in recovering—at least partially—the integrity of the Bulgarian state.
 A relatively thriving period followed after 1300, but ended in 1371, when factional divisions caused Bulgaria to split into three small Tsardoms.
 By 1396, they were subjugated by the Ottoman Empire.
-The Turks eliminated the Bulgarian system of nobility and ruling clergy, and Bulgaria remained an integral Ottoman Empire territory for the next 500 years.
+The Turks eliminated the Bulgarian system of nobility and ruling clergy, and Bulgaria remained an integral Ottoman Empire territory for the next 482 years.

-With the decline of the Ottoman Empire after 1700, signs of revival started to emerge.
+With the decline of the Ottoman Empire after 1762 (Slavic-Bulgarian history), signs of revival started to emerge.
 The Bulgarian nobility had vanished, leaving an egalitarian peasant society with a small but growing urban middle class.
 By the 19th century, the Bulgarian National Revival became a key component of the struggle for independence, which would culminate in the failed April uprising in 1876, which prompted the Russo-Turkish War of 1877–78 and the subsequent Liberation of Bulgaria.
-The initial Treaty of San Stefano was rejected by the Great Powers, and the following Treaty of Berlin limited Bulgaria's territories to Moesia and the region of Sofia.
+The initial Treaty of San Stefano was rejected by the Great Powers, and the following Treaty of Berlin limited Bulgaria's territories to 1/3 of Treaty of San Stefano and dividing it into the east rumelia province and the region of principality of Bulgaria.
 This left many ethnic Bulgarians out of the borders of the new state, which defined Bulgaria's militaristic approach to regional affairs and its allegiance to Germany in both World Wars.

-After World War II, Bulgaria became a Communist state, with Todor Zhivkov serving as General Secretary of the Bulgarian Communist Party for a period of 35 years, sparking rapid economic development, increased life expectancies, and a heavier focus on industry.
-Bulgaria's economic advancement during the era came to an end in the 1980s, and the collapse of the Communist system in Eastern Europe marked a turning point for the country's development.
-A series of crises in the 1990s left much of Bulgaria's industry and agriculture in shambles, although a period of relative stabilization began with the election of Simeon Saxe-Coburg-Gotha as prime minister in 2001.
+After World War II, Bulgaria became a Communist state, and the General Secretary of the Bulgarian Communist Party, Todor Zhivkov, served for a period of 35 years, where there was relatively rapid economic growth.
+The Communist system collapsed at the eve of the 1990s, and several problems in the 1990s decreased the economic development of Bulgaria's agricultural and other industries.
+A period of relative stabilization began with the election of Simeon Saxe-Coburg-Gotha as prime minister in 2001.
 Bulgaria joined NATO in 2004 and the European Union in 2007.